 Practice questions and case studies are essential for preparing for the quiz.
 These resources allow you to apply your knowledge to real-world scenarios and develop your critical thinking skills.
 ATI offers a variety of practice questions and case studies specifically designed for the Capstone Maternal Newborn Quiz.

-- Utilize ATI resources: ATI provides a wealth of practice questions and case studies that are aligned with the content of the quiz.
+- make use of ATI resources: ATI provides a wealth of practice questions and case studies that are aligned with the content of the quiz.

 - Analyze your mistakes: Carefully review your answers to identify areas where you need to improve.